-If your small business has employees working in North Carolina, you’ll need to pay North Carolina unemployment insurance (UI) tax.
-The UI tax funds unemployment compensation programs for eligible employees.
-In North Carolina, state UI tax is just one of several taxes that employers must pay.
-Other important employer taxes, not covered here, include federal UI tax, and state and federal withholding taxes.
+If your small business has employees working in North Carolina, you must pay the North Carolina unemployment insurance (UI) tax.
+This UI tax funds unemployment compensation programs for eligible employees.
+(In North Carolina, state UI tax is just one of several taxes employers must pay.
+Other important employer taxes not covered here include federal UI tax, and state and federal withholding taxes.)

 Different states have different rules and rates for UI taxes.
 Here are the basic rules for North Carolina's UI tax.

 As a North Carolina employer subject to UI tax, your small business must establish a North Carolina UI tax account with the North Carolina Division of Employment Security (DES).
-You set up your account by registering your business with the DES either online or on paper.
-Once registered, you’ll be issued a North Carolina unemployment insurance tax number.
+Once registered, you'll be issued a North Carolina unemployment insurance tax number.
 Both online and paper registrations use Form NCUI 604, Employer Status Report.
-To register online, go to the Form 604 online application webpage on the DES website.
-To register on paper, you can download Form 604 from the forms download page of the DES website.
-There is no fee to register your business with the DES.

 In general, a North Carolina for-profit employer is liable for state UI taxes if, during a calendar year, the employer either:

 These are effectively the same rules that apply for liability under the Federal Unemployment Tax Act (FUTA).
 Different rules, not covered here, apply to agricultural workers, domestic (in-home) workers, and employees of some (but not all) non-profit organizations.

 UI tax is paid on each employee's wages up to a maximum annual amount.
 That amount, known as the "taxable wage base," increases each year slightly in North Carolina.
 Recently, it has been $31,200 (2024 figure).